-- The student commits:
+The student commits:

-- to carry out the work given to him by the supervisor and for the time necessary to achieve the final product which is the thesis; - to carry out the experimental/clinical work conscientiously and according to the recommendations provided by the supervisor, particularly if it is a survey or work that involve a statistical analysis; - to agree to exploit all the documents given to him by his supervisor; - to search and find by himself the additional documents and necessary for the realization and accomplishment of his work. - to submit, if applicable, the raw and analyzed data on CD-ROM to the thesis director when submitting the final and corrected version of the thesis.
+to carry out the work given to him by the supervisor and for the time necessary to achieve the final product which is the thesis;

+- to carry out the experimental/clinical work conscientiously and according to the recommendations provided by the supervisor; - to agree to exploit all the documents given to him by his supervisor; - to search and find by himself the additional documents and necessary for the realization and accomplishment of his work. - to submit, if applicable, the raw and analyzed data on CD-ROM to the thesis director when submitting the final and corrected version of the thesis.

 II.
-MANUSCRIPT STRUCTURE
+MANUSCRIPT CONTENT AND STRUCTURE